Skin Lesion Classification Based on ResNet-50 Enhanced With Adaptive Spatial Feature Fusion: Experimental Evaluation

 \subsection{Visualization based on Grad-CAM}

-Figure~\ref{fig:b2} presents benign samples correctly predicted only by the improved ResNet-50.
-These samples are complex due to similarity with malignant ones, color overlap, and noise.
-ResNet-50 misclassifies them, with heatmaps showing strong influence from hair and background.
-In contrast, the improved model focuses more accurately on the lesion area, reduces background interference, and extracts key features for correct classification.
-Figure~\ref{fig:m2} shows malignant samples correctly predicted only by the improved ResNet-50.
-ResNet-50 roughly locates the lesion but misses key features, which might cause a misclassification, while the improved model highlights the lesion more precisely with finer details.
-Although both are influenced by noise, the improved model is more robust, especially when lesion and background colors are similar.
+Fig.\ref{fig:b2_m2} presents qualitative Grad-CAM results.
+For benign samples (Fig.\ref{fig:b2_m2}a), which are complicated by visual similarity to malignant lesions, color overlap, and noise, ResNet-50 misclassifies them with heatmaps focused on irrelevant artifacts such as hair and background, whereas the improved model accurately localizes the lesion area.
+For malignant samples (Fig.\ref{fig:b2_m2}b), ResNet-50 roughly locates the lesion but fails to capture fine-grained features, while the improved model highlights lesion regions with greater precision.
+Overall, the ASFF-based network demonstrates superior robustness to noise, particularly under low contrast between the lesion and surrounding skin.